by Susan Flantzer © Unofficial Royalty 2017

 Edmund, 1st Earl of Kent played an important role during the reign of his half-brother King Edward II, acting both as a diplomat and a military commander.
 He accompanied the king on a military campaign to Scotland in 1322 and was instrumental in raising troops for many campaigns.
 When the marriage of King Edward II’s son, Edward, Prince of Wales, to Philippa of Hainault was being arranged in 1325, Edmund went to Hainault with Queen Isabella and her son to negotiate the marriage contract.

 Edmund’s wife Margaret was pregnant at the time of her husband’s execution and was confined to Arundel Castle with her young children where her last child was born.
 After Edmund’s execution, the nobles begged the young King Edward III to assert his independence, which he did shortly before his 18th birthday.
-In October of 1330, a Parliament was summoned to Nottingham Castle, and Mortimer and Isabella were seized by Edward and the nobles.
+In October 1330, a Parliament was summoned to Nottingham Castle, resulting in Mortimer and Isabella being seized by Edward and the nobles.
 Isabella begged for mercy for Mortimer, but he was accused of assuming royal power and of various other crimes and was condemned without trial and hanged.
-Isabella was held under a comfortable house arrest until her death in 1358.
-After King Edward III regained his independence from his mother and Mortimer, he took in Margaret and her children and treated them as his own family.
+Isabella remained under house arrest until she died in 1358.
+After King Edward III regained his independence from his mother and Mortimer, he took in Margaret and her children and treated them as family.
 Edmund’s daughter Joan and her siblings grew up with Edward III’s children, including Edward, Prince of Wales, Joan’s future husband.

 Works Cited